link1905/system-design-101/content/docs/web-service/microservice.md

 Nevertheless, we still encounter some dependencies

-- Both services depend on the message queue: The dependency is minimized and barely problematic, as the {{< term mq >}} exposes only basic `Publish()` and `Consume()` interfaces that rarely change.
+- Both services depend on the message queue.
+The dependency is minimized and barely problematic, as the {{< term mq >}} exposes only basic `Publish()` and `Consume()` interfaces that rarely change.
 - Both the publisher and consumer adhere to the same message schema, which is [Semantic Coupling](#semantic-coupling).

-We've just gone through some types of coupling and made messaging look extremely powerful.
+We've just gone through some types of coupling and made messaging look mighty.
 However, keep in mind that there are more types of couplings, e.g., technology dependency, data dependency, flow dependency (like [SAGA](Compensating-Protocols.md#saga)), ... which may weaken messaging.